openworm/owmeta/docs/design/project_bundles.rst

 Project Bundles
 ===============
-A project bundle is:
+A project bundle is composed of:

-* an identifier,
+* a universally unique identifier,
-* an optional human-friendly name,
-* an optional description of the bundle's contents,
+* a version number,
 * a collection of contexts,
 * a distinguished "imports" context describing relationships between contexts, both those in the bundle, and between contexts in the bundle and in dependencies,

+plus several optional components:

+* a human-friendly name,
+* a description of the bundle's contents,
-* an optional collection of files,
+* a collection of files,
-* listing of dependencies on other bundles,
+* a listing of dependencies on other bundles,
 * a set of mappings between project-scoped identifiers and universal context identifiers.